gnolang/gno/docs/reference/gnoclient/client.md

 ## type [Client](<https://github.com/gnolang/gno/blob/master/gno.land/pkg/gnoclient/client.go#L8-L11>)

 `Client` provides an interface for interacting with the blockchain.
-It is the main struct of the `gnoclient` package, exposing the high level
+It is the main struct of the `gnoclient` package, exposing all APIs used to communicate with a Gno.land chain.

 ```go
 type Client struct {